Literary Terms Used in English Drama

 Drama

 Drama is any literary work that tells a story that usually involves actors on stage in front of a live audience.
-It is possible to read and comprehend works of drama; however, the full expression of drama is in its performance on the stage.
+It is possible to read and comprehend works of drama; however, the full expression of drama is in the context of its performance on the stage.

 Plot

-The plot of a drama is a sequence of events that occur during the course of that drama and how they are presented on the stage.
+The plot of a drama is a sequence of events that occur during the course of that drama and the way in which they are presented on the stage.
 According to Aristotle, plots must be in three parts: beginning, middle, and end; each event in the plot causes the next event to happen.

 Theme